blt-Tech-Dev/frontend-take-home-assignment/README.md

 > [!IMPORTANT]
 > The website should be responsive and able to run on all devices.
-The website should be deployed on a server with [vercel](https://vercel.com/). write the technologies you used and some explaination about this assignment that you created in the `README.md` file.
+The website should be deployed on a server with [vercel](https://vercel.com/). write the technologies you used and some explanation about this assignment that you created in the `README.md` file.
-> Any components that display images should be able to handle receiving multiple sizes and ratios of image and be able to display normally.
-> The fewer library candidate uses the better the point will be.